Los Alamos National Laboratory Director of the Office of Science Program Office (Project-Program Director 6) in Los Alamos, New Mexico

 The successful candidate must possess the ability to obtain a Q clearance, which normally requires U.S. citizenship.

 - Direct experience with Office of Science programs.

-Education Required: A Ph.D. degree in a scientific or engineering field relevant to the Office of Science programs or equivalent combination of education and experience.
+Education Required: Position requires a minimum of a bachelor’s degree in a technical discipline and twelve years plus relevant experience, or an equivalent combination of education and experience.
+An advanced degree and Project Management Institute certification is preferred; specifically a Ph.D. degree in a scientific or engineering field relevant to the Office of Science programs or equivalent combination of education and experience.

 Clearance: Q (Position will be cleared to this level).
 Applicants selected will be subject to a Federal background investigation and must meet eligibility requirements

 for access to classified matter.

 Eligibility requirements: To obtain a clearance, an individual must be at least 18 years of age; U.S. citizenship is required except in very limited circumstances.
 See DOE Order 472.2 for additional information.